 This page will be updated weekly with the recording of the latest Session offered, giving you the possibility to purchase classes you might have missed.

-Roberto Osti teaches figure drawing and human anatomy for artists at the New York Academy of Art and the Pennsylvania Academy of the Fine Arts.
+Roberto Osti teaches figure drawing and human anatomy for artists at the New York Academy of Art and the Saint Joseph University.
 Formally trained as a medical illustrator before becoming a fine artist, Osti has contributed his work to many science and art publications.
 His paintings have been exhibited in galleries in Europe and the United States.
-He is the author of Basic Human Anatomy (2016), an art instruction best seller and classic reference book.
-His latest book , Dynamic Human Anatomy has been released in March 2021.
+He is the author of Basic Human Anatomy (2016), an art instruction best seller and classic reference book, and Dynamic Human Anatomy (2021).
+His latest book , Drawing the Body has been released in December 2024.